 The Trust Transition:

-In a low-trust / post-truth / VUCA world with an abundance of choice and unlimited information, trust is slowly, but steadily moving away from the ‘formal and institutionalised’ towards the ‘personal and informal’.
-How does this influence (business) decision making?
-How can leaders enhance trust and build trustful business models of the future?
+In a low-trust, post-truth, VUCA world with plenty of choice and unlimited information, trust is slowly, but steadily moving away from the ‘formal and institutionalised’ towards the ‘personal and informal’.
+How does this influence decision making?
+Additionally, how can leaders enhance trust and build trustful business models of the future?

 This keynote deep dives into the shifting perception of society on ethics.
-People struggle with the power we have given to laws, rules and numbers to define what is right & wrong.
-But where to go next?
-This topic is fueled by the rapid developments in the world of AI (Artificial Intelligence): as the lines between man & machine are blurring spectacularly: how can we program human ethics in there?
+People struggle with the power we have given to laws, rules and numbers to define what is right & wrong – but where do we go next?
+This topic is fuelled by the rapid developments in the world of AI, as the lines between man and machine are blurring spectacularly, how can we program human ethics in there?